skgigliotti/streamlit_tutorial/README.md

 Prior exposure to git, github and Python would be helpful but is not required.

 You do not need to have Python installed on your machine prior to starting this tutorial.
-That will be done in the "Setup" section below.

 ### Setup